kubewarden/kubewarden-controller/rfc/0001-policy-server-custom-resource.md

   * `ClusterAdmissionPolicy`:
     - Set our finalizer
-    - When the user specifies a value for the `policy_server` attribute, ensure there's actually a `PolicyServer` object with that name.
+    - When the user specifies a value for the `policyServer` attribute, ensure there's actually a `PolicyServer` object with that name.
   * `PolicyServer`:
     - Set our finalizer